Skip to content

 What It Is

-The HCLS AI Factory transforms patient DNA into ranked novel drug candidates in under 5 hours on a single NVIDIA DGX Spark ($3,999).
-Three GPU-accelerated stages — genomics, RAG-grounded target identification, and AI-driven drug discovery — run end-to-end with no manual intervention.
+The HCLS AI Factory transforms patient DNA into ranked novel drug candidates in under 5 hours on a single NVIDIA DGX Spark ($4,699).
+Three GPU-accelerated engines -- Genomic Foundation, Precision Intelligence (11 agents), and Therapeutic Discovery -- run end-to-end with no manual intervention.
+Eleven domain-specialized intelligence agents provide comprehensive clinical decision support across oncology, cardiology, neurology, rare disease, pharmacogenomics, autoimmune disease, medical imaging, CAR-T therapy, biomarker analysis, single-cell genomics, and clinical trial operations.

 The Problem